 That's the quest I've faced for the past year.

 Around a year ago a heaviness I even now struggle to explain came upon me.
 Moments in life poked at unresolved emotions.
 Life naturally brought a series of events that shook me up pretty hard.
 Memories of trauma knocked on my door.

 I finally chose to answer it.

 Flashbacks, anxiety and depression rushed in and set the stage.
-It was as though the emotions that couldn't sink into my 17-year-old cancer-fighting brain over a decade ago crouched hidden in the shadows for just the right time.
-Losing cancer-fighting moms, removing benign polyps during my colonoscopy and battling virus after virus due to my still-weakened immune system got the best of me.
+It was as though the emotions that couldn't sink into my 17-year-old colon cancer-fighting brain over a decade ago crouched hidden in the shadows for just the right time.
+Losing cancer-fighting moms, removing benign polyps during my colonoscopy, facing infertility and battling virus after virus due to my weakened immune system got the best of me.

 A whole squad of emotions that warmed the bench for quite some time were suddenly put into the game.

 For the first time, I felt the full weight of what it's like to face cancer.
 I felt crazy since I wasn't actually facing the physical fight again.
-Yet the emotional and mental fight was on.
-But it wasn't that simple – as if facing cancer itself was not complex enough.
+The emotional and mental fight was on.
+But it wasn't that simple, as if facing cancer itself was not complex enough.